New Subchapter V May be the Bankruptcy Lifeline Small Businesses Need to Survive COVID-19

 Subchapter V retains some components of BAPCPA, including one-step confirmation, while adding new features intended to make Chapter 11 more accessible for small businesses.
 Highlights of Subchapter V include:

-- Only a business debtor with non-contingent, secured and unsecured debt less than $2,725,625 may elect Subchapter V treatment.
-(One key caveat: entities that substantially derive all of their income from operating a single real property are ineligible for Subchapter V.) While most “mom & pop” businesses fall within these debt parameters, many small businesses who could benefit from the SBRA exceed this modest threshold.
+- Normally, only a business debtor with non-contingent, secured and unsecured debt less than $2,725,625 may elect Subchapter V treatment.
+(One key caveat: entities that derive substantially all of their income from operating a single real property are ineligible for Subchapter V.) While most “mom & pop” businesses fall within these debt parameters, many small businesses that could benefit from the SBRA exceed this modest threshold.
 Some cynics have speculated that, for borrowers on the cusp, lenders may extend additional credit to disqualify the borrower from a Subchapter V election.
 On the flipside, since the limit applies to “non-contingent” debt, desperate or unscrupulous debtors could potentially circumvent the limit by characterizing legitimate debts as contingent or disputed.
-The National Bankruptcy Conference – which had advocated a significantly higher cap of $7,500,000 even before the COVID-19 crisis – recently renewed its calls for a $7,500,000 cap in correspondence to Congressional leaders, arguing that the higher cap would benefit not only small business owners, but also their creditors, suppliers, customers, employees, and the overall economy.
-[Update: Congress has increased the cap to $7,500,000 for the next year as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act passed on March 27, 2020.]
+Even before the COVID-19 crisis, the National Bankruptcy Conference and others in the restructuring industry advocated raising the cap.
+On March 27, 2020, Congress increased the cap to $7,500,000 for the next year as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, in the hope that the higher cap will benefit not only small business owners, but also their creditors, suppliers, customers, employees, and the overall economy.

 - In order to keep cases moving quickly, theoretically conserving administrative costs, a Subchapter V debtor must normally file its plan of reorganization within 90 days after entering bankruptcy.
 However, the Bankruptcy Court may extend this deadline “if the need for the extension is attributable to circumstances for which the debtor should not justly be held accountable.”
 Obviously, in the COVID-19 environment, courts are likely to grant extensions liberally.